patelvap/Comp-755-Project/Lda2vec-Tensorflow-master/README.md

 # Lda2vec-Tensorflow

-Tensorflow 1.5 implementation of Chris Moody's Lda2vec, adapted from @meereeum
+Tensorflow 1.5 adaptation of @nateraw implementation of Chris Moody's Lda2vec.

 ## Note
 This algorithm is very much so a research algorithm.
 It doesn't always work so well, and you have to train it for a long time.
 As the author noted in the paper, most of the time normal LDA will work better.